openbmc/openbmc/poky/documentation/dev-manual/common-tasks.rst

    NOTE: nano: compiling from external source tree /home/scottrif/poky/build/workspace/sources/nano
    NOTE: Tasks Summary: Attempted 520 tasks of which 304 didn't need to be rerun and all succeeded.

-Within the ``devtool upgrade`` workflow, opportunity exists to deploy and test your rebuilt software.
+Within the ``devtool upgrade`` workflow, you can deploy and test your rebuilt software.
 For this example, however, running ``devtool finish`` cleans up the workspace once the source in your workspace is clean.
 This usually means using Git to stage and submit commits for the changes generated by the upgrade process.